Asbestos Removal in Rochester NY

 Asbestos Exposure

 Asbestos in its natural form is not hazardous and poses virtually no risk.
 The dangers come when asbestos breaks down into microscopic particles that can become airborne.
-The asbestos fibers or asbestos dust is extremely dangerous if it is inhaled.
+Asbestos fibers or asbestos dust is extremely dangerous if it is inhaled.

 Asbestos-related diseases can take a long time to start causing symptoms, anywhere from 10-40 YEARS after exposure.
 During this time, you won’t even know there is a problem going on.